bhauman/devcards/README.md

 </html>
 ```

-The key things here are to pull in the devcards requirements, provide
+The key things here are to pull in the Devcards requirements, provide
 an element with a `devcards-main` **id** and require your compiled
 ClojureScript.
 If you are using `figwheel` make sure you are using an
 `:optimizations :none` build.